 An overview of the IR spectral elements and of the process by which they were selected was given in Section 2.3.
-This section gives details of the IR filters and grisms.
+This section provides details of the IR filters and grisms.
 Table 7.2 lists the IR channel’s filters, with a general description and fundamental parameters of each.
-Figures 7.2 and 7.3 show the effective throughput curves, including the filter transmission multiplied by the throughput of the OTA, WFC3 optics, and detector response.
+Figures 7.2, 7.3, and 7.4 show the effective throughput curves of the WFC3/IR wide, medium, and narrow filters, respectively, including the filter transmission multiplied by the throughput of the OTA, WFC3 optics, and detector response.

 The IR channel is equipped with a single filter wheel with 18 slots, containing 15 passband filters, two grisms, and an opaque element (also referred to as the BLANK) for dark current measurements.
 The filter complement samples the spectral region between 800 and 1700 nm.
 All of the IR filter elements are full-sized, covering the entire field of view of the IR detector.
 Since all of the elements are mounted in a single wheel, only one element can be used at a given time.

 The 900–1700 nm wavelength range is covered by a series of wide- and medium-band filters, with little wavelength overlap.
 Additional medium-band filters are centered on molecular bands and nearby continua, and several narrow-band filters are available for probing interstellar and nebular recombination lines.